Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 1. The communication in non-happy paths of modern products is often inadequate:
     * When I’m offline or during a connectivity issue, most products show a fallback UI.
 However, they fail to communicate my current state.
 My router could have been disconnected without my knowledge and I will spend a few seconds trying to figure out why the product UI is different now.
 A simple “you are offline” would suffice.
     ![Apple TV](assets/apple_tv_offline_state.png)
+    <small>Apple TV offline state — it provides no indication of a connectivity issue.</small>
     * Poor loading indicators: Are you still making progress with my request or is it stuck?
 This is why I don’t like the shimmer loading effect so much.
     * Generic error message: Should I try again?
 What really happened and can I do anything about it?
     * When a call disconnects, is it a problem on my side or on the other side?

 ## Chapter 2: The psychology of everyday actions
-1. There are two parts to an action: executing the action and then evaluating the results: doing and interpreting.
+1. There are two parts to an action:
+   * Doing — Executing the action and
+   * Interpreting — then evaluating the results.
-2. When people use a thing—product, tool, or service—they face two gulfs (obstacles) between desired outcome (goal) and available options (what actions to perform):
+2. When people use a thing, they face two gulfs:
     * **The Gulf of Execution**
         * How do I work this thing?
 What can it do?
 What can I do with it?
         * Bridged through signifiers, constraints, mappings, and a conceptual model.